Crowding out (economics): Liquidity trap

-The Classical Case and crowding out
+The classical case and crowding out

 If the LM curve is vertical, then an increase in government spending has no effect on the equilibrium income and only increases the interest rates.
 If the demand for money is not related to the interest rate, as the vertical LM curve implies, then there is a unique level of income at which the money market is in equilibrium.

 Thus, with a vertical LM curve, an increase in government spending cannot change the equilibrium income and only raises the equilibrium interest rates.
 But if government spending is higher and the output is unchanged, there must be an offsetting reduction in private spending.
 In this case, the increase in interest rates crowds out an amount of private spending equal to increase in government spending.
 Thus, there is full crowding out if LM is vertical.

 Crowding out sources

-If increased borrowing leads to higher interest rates by creating a greater demand for money and loanable funds and hence a higher "price" (ceteris paribus), the private sector, which is sensitive to interest rates, will likely reduce investment due to a lower rate of return.
+If increased government net spending with a corresponding increased issuance of government bonds leads to the Central Bank increasing interest rates, and hence a higher "price" (ceteris paribus), the private sector, which is sensitive to interest rates, will likely reduce investment due to a lower rate of return.
 This is the investment that is crowded out.
 The weakening of fixed investment and other interest-sensitive expenditure counteracts to varying extents the expansionary effect of government deficits.
 More importantly, a fall in fixed investment by business can hurt long-term economic growth of the supply side, i.e., the growth of potential output.

-Thus, the situation in which borrowing may lead to crowding out is that companies would like to expand productive capacity, but, because of high interest rates, cannot borrow funds with which to do so.
+Thus, the situation in which a tight monetary policy may lead to crowding out is that companies would like to expand productive capacity, but, because of high interest rates, cannot borrow funds with which to do so.
 According to American economist Jared Bernstein, writing in 2011, this scenario is "not a plausible story with excess capacity, the Fed funds [interest] rate at zero, and companies sitting on cash that they could invest with if they saw good reasons to do so."
 Another American economist, Paul Krugman, pointed out that, after the beginning of the recession in 2008, the federal government's borrowing increased by hundreds of billions of dollars, leading to warnings about crowding out, but instead interest rates had actually fallen.
 When aggregate demand is low, government spending tends to expand the market for private-sector products through the fiscal multiplier and thus stimulates – or "crowds in" – fixed investment (via the "accelerator effect").
 This accelerator effect is most important when business suffers from unused industrial capacity, i.e., during a serious recession or a depression.

-Crowding out can, in principle, be avoided if the deficit is financed by simply printing money, but this carries concerns of accelerating inflation.